Akha people: Economy

 Although primarily subsistence farmers, the Akha have long been involved in cash cropping and trade.
 In the last century, cotton and opium poppies were the principal cash crops.
 More recent cash crops are chilies, soybeans, cabbages, and tomatoes.
-One or more families in a village may operate a small shop in their home selling items such as items as cigarettes and kerosene.
+One or more families in a village may operate a small shop in their home selling items such as cigarettes and kerosene.
 Itinerant traders, either lowlanders or hill-dwelling Yunnan Chinese, come to buy livestock or cash crops, or to sell blankets and other goods.